-- A + symbol will be shown, if the UTRED30-16 was downloaded with LogTag[®] Analyzer. - A symbol will be shown if an inspection mark was placed with the REVIEW/MARK button. - A \$ symbol will be shown when the Paused feature was enabled, and any button was pressed during recording. - A # symbol will be shown where a reading could not be taken due to USB communication with a PC. - A % symbol will be shown when the min/max readings of either channel were reset.
-You will need to identify the channel that was reset in the chart.
+- A + symbol will be shown, if the UTREL30-16 was downloaded with LogTag[®] Analyzer. - A symbol will be shown if an inspection mark was placed with the REVIEW/MARK button. - A \$ symbol will be shown when the Paused feature was enabled, and any button was pressed during recording. - A # symbol will be shown where a reading could not be taken due to USB communication with a PC. - A % symbol will be shown when the min/max readings were reset.